Zel Reaches One Day Trading Volume of $175,811.00 (ZEL)

-Zel (CURRENCY:ZEL) traded 14% lower against the US dollar during the 24 hour period ending at 18:00 PM ET on September 17th.
-Over the last week, Zel has traded 4.2% higher against the US dollar.
-One Zel coin can now be bought for $0.15 or 0.00000252 BTC on major exchanges.
+Zel (CURRENCY:ZEL) traded 14% lower against the US dollar during the 24 hour period ending at 11:00 AM E.T. on September 20th.
+In the last seven days, Zel has traded 4.2% higher against the US dollar.
 Zel has a total market capitalization of $18.20 million and approximately $175,811.00 worth of Zel was traded on exchanges in the last day.
+One Zel coin can now be purchased for about $0.15 or 0.00000252 BTC on major cryptocurrency exchanges.

 According to CryptoCompare, “Zelcash is a PoW/PoS hybrid cryptocurrency based on the Equihash algorithm. “